allegroai/clearml-docs/docs/webapp/datasets/webapp_dataset_viewing.md

 Datasets created with earlier versions of `clearml` are available in their original project.
 :::

 The dataset page lists the dataset's versions.
-For a selected version, the **Dataset Version Panel** shoes its lineage in graph form.
+For a selected version, the **Dataset Version Panel** shows its lineage in graph form.

 ![Dataset lineage](../../img/webapp_dataset_lineage.png)